 What do you do when you have to be gone all weekend but want to make sure your family is well fed?
 You do make ahead meals, that’s what.
 We had several places to be for the long weekend and I made hearty Breakfast Bowls along with packing lunch boxes full of healthy snacks.
 They not only tasted great, but were healthier than eating out, and less expensive.
 Winning all around!

-So how do you put these breakfast bowls together?
+Want to put these delicious breakfast bowls together for you and your family?
 It’s super simple.
 I’ll show you how!